-

 What is required (i.e. procedural formalities) in order to start a class action or collective redress claim?

-It should be noted that the Law does not require any prior notice to the potential defendants, although lack of prior notice may be a relevant consideration in the decision on whether to grant certification of the motion in specific circumstances, as ruled by case law.
+While the Class Actions Law does not require any prior notice to respondents, lack of such prior notice may be a relevant consideration in the decision on whether to grant certification in specific circumstances, as recognised by case law.
+In addition, prior notice is generally required under case law, though not expressly under the Class Actions Law, when filing a claim against a public authority for the restitution of amounts allegedly collected unlawfully.

 -